-(a) The person responsible for scheduling umpires shall appoint one or more umpires to officiate at each game.
+(a) The person responsible for scheduling umpires shall appoint one or more umpires to officiate each league game.
 The umpires shall be responsible for the conduct of the game in accordance with these official rules and for maintaining discipline and order on the playing field and stands during the game.

 (b) Each umpire is the representative of WPYB and is authorized and required to enforce all of these rules.
-Each umpire has authority to order a player, coach, or manager to do or refrain from doing anything that affects the administering of these rules and to enforce the prescribed penalties.
+Each umpire has authority to order a player, coach, or manager to refrain from doing anything that adversely affects the administering of these rules.